Savory/savory.github.io/_posts/2022-10-07-body-validation-in-danet.md

 title: Body validation in Danet
 ---

+![deno logo.png]({{site.baseurl}}/assets/images/deno logo.png)

 Welcome !
 Last time, we saw [how to create a REST API in Deno using Danet]({{site.baseurl}}{% post_url 2022-08-28-how-to-build-an-api-in-deno-with-danet %}).
 Today, we will add Body validation to it.

-![deno logo.png]({{site.baseurl}}/assets/images/deno logo.png)

-In order to add Body validation to your app, simply add `@Decorators` from [our validatte package](https://github.com/Savory/validatte) to your classes !
+In order to do that simply add `@Decorators` from [our validatte package](https://github.com/Savory/validatte) to your classes !

 Let's look at the `todo.controller.ts` :